MQA for 2020

 The Boulder County Fair will be here before you know it!

-To help answer many questions on how to prepare cattle for the showring, the American Angus Association recently produced a two-part video for its junior members.
-You can watch these videos by clicking on these links:
+To help answer many questions on how to prepare cattle for the showring, the American Angus Association produced a two-part video for its junior members.
+Please contact the 4-H Agent for these links.

 Boulder County Fair Animal Superintendent Information